lelutin/puppet-asterisk/README.md

  * The module used to manage files under /etc/asterisk/file.conf.d for all values of "file" that were managed.
-Things have been moved to /etc/asterisk/file.d, so before upgrading you should remove all .conf.d directories (all files under the old dirs will be automatically recreated in the new directories).
+Things have been moved to /etc/asterisk/file.d, so before upgrading you should remove all .conf.d directories (all files under the old directories will be automatically recreated in the new directories).

  * The defines that were previously named `asterisk::context::xyz` (or transitorily `asterisk::snippet::xyz`) are now named `asterisk::xyz`.
 Users